26:51

 Now what happened with this anger was that it became my shadow.

-Because I thought that it is wrong to express anger and I suppressed it.
+Because I thought that it is wrong to express anger and I suppressed it and it became a part of my personality which was hidden.

-And likewise there are many other qualities in this shadow that we think are wrong or the society thinks are wrong.
+There are many other qualities in this shadow that we think are wrong or the society thinks are wrong.

 But they are actually very helpful.